3 Different Types of Read Write Conflict in DBMS [Explained with Example]

 Example:

-Suppose Alice and Bob want to book the flight for their vacation.
-Alice open airlines website to check the availability and cost of the ticket.
-There is only one ticket is available.
-Alice finds it expensive and looks for other airlines fares if she gets any offers.
+Suppose Alice and Bob want to book a flight for their vacation.
+Alice opened the airline’s website to check the availability and cost of the ticket.
+There is only one ticket available.
+Alice finds it expensive and looks for other airline fares if she gets any offers.

-Meanwhile, Bob logins to the same airline portal and book the ticket.
+Meanwhile, Bob logged in to the same airline portal and booked the ticket.
 Now, there is no more flight ticket available.

-Alice does not find any good offer on other airlines portal, she comes back to the previous airline portal.
-And tried to book a flight ticket even it is not available.
+Alice does not find any good offers on other airline portals, she comes back to the previous airline portal.
+And tried to book a flight ticket even though it was not available.
 Its Conflict, Read-Write (WR) conflict.

-Here Transaction T2 is writing data which is already written by other transaction T1.
+Here Transaction T2 is writing data that is already written by other Transaction T1.
 T2 overwrites the data written by T1.
-It is also called as a blind write operation.
+It is also called a blind write operation.

 Data written by T1 has vanished.
-So it is data update loss.
+So it is a data update loss.

 Example:

-Alice and Bob share common Google-sheet online.
+Alice and Bob share a common Google sheet online.
 Both read the file.
 Alice updates the document and forgets to save the file.
-On another end, Bob updates the Google sheet and save the file.
+On another end, Bob updates the Google sheet and saves the file.

 The content updated by Alice is overwritten by Bob.
 The data updated by Alice is lost.
-It is called as Write-Write (WW) conflict.
+It is called a Write-Write (WW) conflict.

-This is all about different types of read write conflict in DBMS.
-If you have any doubt or any thought about this article, write a comment below.
-I will reply you back as soon as possible.
+This is all about different types of read-write conflicts in DBMS.
+If you have any doubts or any thought about this article, write a comment below.
+I will reply to you back as soon as possible.

 I learned about it in my database class first.
 It makes so easy for you to explain this topic.
 Thanks, Aniruddha!